Thayjes/Advanced-Lane-Finding/writeup_template.md

 To make it more robust, I could experiment with more colorspaces (maybe LAB)  and try out different combinations of these thresholds.
 In addition to this I could try various combination of thresholding for gradient of the images.

+I identified lane line pixels using a sliding window search method.
+And then fit a second order polynomial using these points for each lane.
+An improvement I could make to this method, is to play around with the margin, min_pixel and nWindows parameters to improve pixel finding accuracy.

+Using this fit, I calculated a set of fitted_x points for each lane (using the y co-ordinates ranging from 1 to the height of the image).
+Finally I plotted these fittedx points on the image.

+Finally, I created a `Line()` class to keep track of the properties (such as previous fittedx pixels, previous fit co-efficient etc.).
+An improvement I can make using this information, could be to apply a criteria in my sanity check, that looks for large differences in these co-efficients over frames.
+If there is a large difference, then I dont update my lines with the information from this frame.
+I can also tweak the number of previous frames over which I average to get the best fitted_x pixels for both lanes.